 Love ya mean it, EG!

-Look, selling a home isn’t easy, but if you want to sell house fast in Texas, I don’t care how much stuff you read on the internet, or how easy it looks on HGTV, in order to get top dollar it takes work … and before it goes on the market, the bulk of that work falls on your shoulders.
+Look, selling a home isn’t easy, but if you want to sell house fast in Texas, I don’t care how much stuff you read on the internet, or how easy it looks on HGTV, in order to get top dollar it takes work… and before it goes on the market, the bulk of that work falls on your shoulders, so if you’re wondering if it’s really worth selling, then get cheap conveyancing quotes first.
 As we get closer to putting the house up for sale, much of that work will fall to me; things like professional photography, aerial work, laser measurements, and advance ad placement.
 If you are experiencing problems when selling a home traditionally all of these things can get done by T-Square Properties if you can´t do it yourself.
 But we currently have dozens of things in our workflow that need to be done when a home is ready for sale like, hail damage roof repair and each of them – when done correctly – help to make the difference in getting a house sold, and getting a house sold for top dollar.

 Want to see more of how we do it?
 We’re glad to talk.
-But regardless of whether you use us or not on your next home sale, remember my 3L’s of selling your home – Lights on, Lids down, and Leave.
+But regardless of whether you use us or not on your next home sale, remember my 3L’s of selling your home – Lights on, Lids down, and Leave, also we recommend you to check the castle rock neighborhoods if you are in need of a new location.

 “Hey Jeremy, when’s a good time to sell my home?”